nikolaos-tzouras/Diabetes-Project/README.md

 Sensitivity analysis with model comparison

-Model diagnostics (Odds Ratios, VIF, Hosmer–Lemeshow Test, ROC–AUC)
+Model diagnostics:

+Odds Ratios (OR)

+Variance Inflation Factor (VIF)

+Hosmer–Lemeshow Goodness-of-Fit Test

+ROC–AUC evaluation

-How to Explore
+🚀 How to Explore

-Open Diabetes_Project_Analysis.Rmd in RStudio to review or run the analysis yourself.
+Open Diabetes_Project_Analysis.Rmd in RStudio to view or run the full analysis.

-Knit the document to HTML to reproduce the full report.
+Knit the file to HTML or PDF to reproduce the complete report.

-Or simply open Diabetes_Project_Analysis.html in your browser to view the final output.
+Or simply open Diabetes_Project_Analysis.html in your web browser to explore the final output.

-Project Motivation
+💡 Project Motivation

 This project was developed to explore how everyday health and lifestyle indicators contribute to diabetes risk.
 It demonstrates how data-driven approaches can be used to identify key public health insights and evaluate predictive models in a transparent, reproducible way.

-Future Work
+🔮 Future Work

-Extending the analysis with machine learning classifiers for prediction (e.g., Random Forest, XGBoost).
+Extend the analysis with machine learning classifiers (e.g., Random Forest, XGBoost) for predictive modeling.

-Investigating interaction effects between demographic and behavioral variables.
+Investigate interaction effects between demographic and behavioral variables.

-Incorporating longitudinal data to assess causal relationships over time.
+Incorporate longitudinal data to examine causal relationships over time.

-Contact
+🧾 Contact

 Author: Nikolaos Tzouras
 📧 [YourEmailHere@example.com